 There are various positions you can try as you begin to explore what’s ideal for you and your baby.
 Just as each baby’s body is different, there will be different holds that work best.

 - Cradle hold: baby’s head is tucked into the bend of your elbow

 - Football hold: baby’s body is off to the side

-Care for breasts
+Care for Breasts

+In order to ensure the health and comfort of your breasts, it’s important to adopt regular hygiene habits.
 Maintain routine hygiene just as you would for the rest of your body.

 - Wash your hands before touching your breasts